Blog

-Medically Reviewed by Dr. Sony Sherpa, (MBBS) - August 28, 2024
+Originally Medically Reviewed by Dr. Sony Sherpa, (MBBS) - August 28, 2024

-What Is PCOS?
+What Is PMOS?

-Causes and Risk Factors for PCOS
+What Are the Causes and Risk Factors for PMOS?

 Internal Factors

-Hormonal Imbalances
+Hormonal imbalances

-Insulin Resistance
+Insulin resistance

 Obesity

 The imbalance between the body's antioxidant defense system and reactive oxygen species (ROS) generation causes oxidative stress.
-Due to increased ROS generation and decreased antioxidant capacity, women with PCOS frequently experience greater levels of oxidative stress.
+Due to increased ROS generation and decreased antioxidant capacity, women with PMOS frequently experience greater levels of oxidative stress.
 Oxidative stress can damage ovarian tissue, disrupt follicular development, and contribute to insulin resistance.

 Inflammation

-External Factors
+External factors

-Genetic Factors
+Genetic factors

-Dietary Intake
+Dietary intake

 Physical and Emotional Stress

-Chronic physical and emotional stress can disrupt the delicate balance of hormones, potentially contributing to PCOS development.
+Chronic physical and emotional stress can disrupt the delicate balance of hormones, potentially contributing to PMOS development.
 Stress triggers the production and release of stress hormones, such as cortisol.
 This can affect the normal functioning of the hypothalamic-pituitary-ovarian axis, which may lead to hormonal imbalances, irregular menstrual cycles, and the formation of ovarian cysts.

 Environmental Factors

-Key Dietary Strategies for Managing PCOS
+Key Dietary Strategies for Managing PMOS

-Diet plays a critical role in managing the symptoms and improving the overall well-being of individuals with PCOS.
+Diet plays a critical role in managing the symptoms and improving the overall well-being of individuals with PMOS.
 By adopting appropriate dietary strategies, you can effectively control your insulin levels, manage weight, reduce inflammation, and support hormone regulation.
 Here are the key strategies:

 Focus on Whole, Unprocessed Foods